-During the financial year the company has paid premiums in respect of a contract insuring all the directors and officers of the company and its subsidiaries.
-The total amount of insurance contract premium paid was \$12,439 (2009: \$14,325).
+During the financial year the company has paid premiums in respect of a contract insuring all the directors and officers of the company.
+The total amount of insurance contract premium paid was \$11,916 (2010: \$12,439).

 REMUNERATION REPORT

 This report outlines the remuneration arrangements in place for directors and executives of Probiomics Limited (the company).